FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Human Input Devices.markdown

 The mouse was first developed by the Standard Research Laboratory (now called SRI) in 1965 (not by Apple, as is commonly believed).
 It was intended to be a cheap replacement for Sutherland's light pens and many of the current mouse interactions were demonstrated by Doug Engelbert in 1968.
 Since then the mouse has not changed a great deal in terms of how it functions.
 Extra side buttons have been added to some devices, laser light instead of roller balls for movement tracking, ergonomic changes and some changes in software use (such as pointer speed, immersive gaming interaction and similar) but ultimately it still just moves a small icon around the screen.
 Arguably the biggest change to the mouse was the introduction of the touch pad on laptop devices.
 Xerox and Apple were the first commercial organisations to use and distribute the mouse as part of a computer package.
 Their machines the Xerox Star (1981), the Apple Lisa (1982) and Apple Macintosh (1984) lead the way in human interaction and Apple, to this day, have a reputation for good UI, UX and human input device designs.

 The keyboard was really originally a typewriter but the first origins of the modern computer keyboard are really in teletype and punchcard technologies from the late 1800s to early 1900s.
 The modern keyboard layout originates from these devices and they were the first electronic systems where a user could type something and it would be printed out.
 The first teletype systems were commercially used for transmitting stock market data.
 The user would type and the text would be printed out on ticker tape at the destination.
 The first computer keyboard as we know it, however, was targeted at programmers so was almost entirely functional and aesthetically awful but was sufficient for inputting programs on the text-only displays of the 1970s.
 In the late 1970s Radio Shack, Commodore and Apple all saw the potential of the keyboard and started mass production.
-Since then, output functions, such as capslock lights, have been added and the look and feel of keyboards has changed wildely.
+Since then, output functions, such as capslock lights, have been added and the look and feel of keyboards has changed wildly.
 Just like the mouse, however, the basic function (inputting keystrokes) has remained the same.

 You might imagine that is the end of the story.
 What other devices do we really use to input to a computer?
 Plenty others.
 Joysticks and, more commonly these days, game controllers are a necessity for using games consoles and for PC gaming.
 IR remotes for TVs, wireless pointing devices such as pens, Wii remotes and even Ultra Haptics (developed at the University of Bristol, UK) and of course, touch-screens have all become or are soon to be major input devices.
 Most of these technologies (with the exclusion of Wii remotes and Ultra Haptics) have origins in work from the 1950s and 1960s.
 It is important to realise that many of the seemingly innovative input technologies nowadays are not actually that new.
-The difference now to back then is the graphical ibteraction is vastly improved, the accuracy of devices is much higher and the speed and low-cost of the devices means they can be sold to a mass market.
+The difference now to back then is the graphical interaction is vastly improved, the accuracy of devices is much higher and the speed and low-cost of the devices means they can be sold to a mass market.
 Technologies that were previously confined to the lab are being brought out and produced in large volumes.

 ---

 # Overview

 ## What is a Human Input Device?
 A human input device is any device which is primarily aimed at taking user input and passing it to the machine.
 Such devices include mice, keyboards, game controllers, TV remotes and more.
-The devices may have some limited output features as well (such as lights and vibtration) but they will not usually constitute the primary output device.
+The devices may have some limited output features as well (such as lights and vibration) but they will not usually constitute the primary output device.
 One exception to this wouild be Braille keyboards which have both the keyboard input and character output in a single device.

 A human input device is not the same as a human interface device.
 "Human interface device (HID)" refers to two possible meanings: